 If you read the dialogues as compendia of positions, you find that Plato seems like a rather extravagant and goofy fellow.
 Plato believes in communism and in eugenics and in censorship, and things like that.
 How disreputable.
 “Thank God we’ve progressed beyond Plato!”
-That kind of attitude.
-Plato becomes an odd sort of footnote, essentially irrelevant to the modern consciousness, because we are all so sure that we’ve progressed beyond him, and he’s a sort of intellectual pygmy compared anybody who lives today who happens to be in tune with our superior culture.
+Plato becomes an odd sort of footnote, essentially irrelevant to the modern consciousness, because we are all so sure that we’ve progressed beyond him, and he’s a sort of intellectual pygmy compared to anybody who lives today who happens to be in tune with our superior culture.
 So, any second-rate mind who’s in tune with our modern culture can feel superior to Plato.
-This is the sort of attitude that you get, which I find, frankly, irritating.
-But you get this with college undergraduates, and they say, “Well, wasn’t Plato just a product of his time?”
-Or something like that.
+Frankly, I find this sort of attitude irritating.
+But you get this with college undergraduates, who patronizingly suggest, “Well, wasn’t Plato just a product of his time?”

 Well, yes, but nothing important about anybody is really a product of his time.
 If Plato were merely a product of his time no one should read him.
 And insofar as Plato was a product of his time he fails to be a philosopher, because what is essential about the philosophical project or the philosophical ambition is precisely to become untimely, to transcend one’s time and place and make statements that are true universally.

-Plato’s dialogues, if read as spiritual or psychagogical exercises, can lead us to an understanding of Plato’s views if we can follow where he’s leading us, leading our souls, if you will.
+Plato’s dialogues, if read as spiritual or psychagogical exercises, can lead us to an understanding of Plato’s views if we can follow where he’s leading us, leading our souls.
 Because the effect of the Platonic dialogues, properly read, is what Plato wants to bring about.
 Presumably, the state of mind that Plato wants to bring about is what Plato’s philosophy really is.
-So, we can figure out Plato’s philosophy not by looking at his words but by looking at his words and following them along in their rhetorical effect, and when we get to that effect, we get to what Plato was aiming at.
-And once we can describe that situation we know Plato’s philosophy.
-But we don’t know just by treating these dialogues as compendia of doctrines and not treating them as having as an intent, a transformative effect, that they are supposed to have on you.
-It’s the effect, not what the words say but what the words do, that communicate Plato’s philosophy.

-But the thing is that some families are just packs of wolves.
+But sadly some families are just packs of wolves.
 Some people would be better off being raised by wolves than by their own parents.
-And yet, people still form these attachments to them.
+And yet people still form attachments to them.
 Or attachments to one’s hometown.
 Or one’s native tongue.
 Or one’s homeland.
-Spiritedness forms attachments that are somewhat undiscriminating as to the truth, the proper things that one really ought to value.
+Spiritedness forms attachments that are somewhat undiscriminating as to the true and proper things that one really ought to value.

-When writers like Adam Smith talk about moral sentiments, what they are really referring to is this part of the soul.
+When writers like Adam Smith talk about moral sentiments, they are really referring to is this part of the soul.
 Let’s not treat it as mere sentiment, though, because there are some sentiments that are good.
-When you talk about sentimental attachments you are talking about attachments to things that are familiar and old oftentimes, these things that are very much caught up with your own sense of self, your own history, and so forth.
-These sorts of things can take on a negative, dark quality very easily because with sentiment there comes a sort of false sense of innocence and self-congratulation.
-People get sentimental about innocence.
-Sentimental people tend to have an exaggerated sense of their own innocence, which is not a good thing oftentimes.
+When you talk about sentimental attachments you are talking about attachments to things that are familiar and old.
+These things are very much caught up with your sense of self, your personal history.
+But sentimentality can easily take on a negative, dark quality because is often connected to a false sense of innocence, including one’s own innocence.

 We live in a culture where there’s a tag-team routine between pure science, which sees through values and creates an atmosphere of cynicism, and a carnivalesque, hedonistic popular culture that’s all too happy to have all these pretenses torn away, because after all these things get in the way of our satisfaction.